Shady-ctrl/stock-tracker/README.md

   - 💰 Closing prices
   - 📉 Volume of shares traded

 ### 📄 **Data Output**
-The program outputs a comprehensive comparison report along with the raw data in a structured format.
+The program outputs a comprehensive comparison report along with the raw data in a structured format